crumion/ComputerVisionProject/Part 4 Deliverables.md

 > Most of you should see worse results on the test set when compared to the results obtained on train/validation sets.
 You should not be worried about that, but please provide the reasons why your solution performs worse (with a few illustrations, such as pictures or videos, what went wrong).
 What improvements would you make to lower the observed error rates?
 (5 points)

-Since we our evaluating the trusthworthiness of a pretrained model, it will be difficult to compare our results exactly with part 3.
+Since we our evaluating the trustworthiness of a pretrained model, it will be difficult to compare our results exactly with part 3.
 These results are expected to be more expansive and better representative than our previous developments.
 However, these results shed light on how the model is making its classifications and the model's performance as a whole.
 First, our results show a distribution of average failed epsilon values.
 These can be understood as how "robust" the models are to inputs that maximize their loss functions w.r.t. each class label.
-Using Gradient Class Activiation Mappings, we focused the perturbations unequally to reflect greater epsilon values (or step values) for either the object or the background.
+Using Gradient Class Activation Mappings, we focused the perturbations unequally to reflect greater epsilon values (or step values) for either the object or the background.
 As stated previously, we expected the background distributions to be shifted towards the right, and the object distributions to be shifted towards the left (in comparison to the regular FGSM distributions).
 This is exactly what we saw in our Part 4 results.
 We can use these distributions to develop a metric to assess the changes in epsilon values from the object to the background.
 For a robust class, we hope to see a great difference between these two values.
 Once we have a distribution of the classification space, we can add our metrics to assess the robustness of each and every class.

 These test scripts should be run 8-12 times to get a proper distribution of the relative robustness.
 Additionally, these distributions can be compared to other popular models to access the trustworthiness of each model and its training.
-We acknowedge that our experiments are one angle of addressing trustworthiness, and thus incomplete alone.
+We acknowledge that our experiments are one angle of addressing trustworthiness, and thus incomplete alone.
 However, we believe this is a starting point to evaluate model trustworthiness and ensure intelligently trained models for the future.

 ### Most Robust Regular FGSM Classes